Painting Advice for How to Paint a Room

 Use a 2-inch angled paint brush along the edges of the walls to begin.
 Work from a small bucket of paint, holding the brush like a pen.

-Refer to the product label, Technical Data Sheet (TDS) and Safety Data Sheet (SDS) for detailed safety and application instructions.
+Please refer to the Product Label, Technical Data Sheet (TDS) or Safety Data Sheet (SDS) for safety and detailed application instructions.

-You can avoid visible roller lines by continuing your final stroke all the way down the wall.
+To avoid visible roller lines continue your final stroke all the way down the wall.